urtzienriquez/ewl/README.md

 # ewl
 Evaporative Water Loss

 R code to compute evaporative water loss and skin resistance of frogs or salamanders measured in air flow chambers (see REF for experimental protocol).
+I want to thank Keith A. Christian for help with the calculations.

 These parameters are required:

-Markup : 1. par1
+**1. par1:** Description of parameter 1
-         2. par2
+**2. par2:** Description of parameter 2